-As part of the application process, you will be asked to indicate in which regions you are willing and/or able to work and your availability to commence employment at WACHS.
-It is suggested that you list all regions that you may consider so that managers from those regions can contact you to offer roles that you may be interested in.
+As part of the application process, you will be asked to indicate which regions you are willing and/or able to work and your availability to commence employment at WACHS.
 In general, you will only be contacted by managers who have positions available in the regions that you nominate.